lilyyyds/about-Lily/README.md

 ### Other Experience

-#### Minister of the Sci-Tech Innovation Department, Student Union, School of Communication and Information Engineering
+#### Minister of the Sci-Tech Innovation Department
+Student Union, School of Communication and Information Engineering, Shanghai University, Shanghai, China
+*Date: September, 2023 - May, 2024*
 - **Responsibilities:**
     - Organized departmental activities, reviewed promotional articles, and compiled activity summaries.

     - Planned team-building events to enhance cohesion.
     - Conducted one-on-one meetings with members to understand their needs and provide support.